bitemyapp/teef/posts/2014-12-31-functional-education.md

 We have complementary backgrounds and strengths that I think are going to help us make a good book for learning Haskell.
 While I hope the book will be the *best* way to learn Haskell when it is released, I'd rather it not stay at the top for very long.

 I want people to make better material!

+## Credits

+Thanks to Chris Copeland (@chrisncopeland on Twitter) for the additional information on CS240h!